-A health impact review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington State (RCW 43.20.285).
+A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington state (RCW 43.20.285).
 For the purpose of this review 'health disparities' have been defined as the differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the health impact review of Senate Bill 5459 (SB 5459).
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of House Bill 1116 (HB 1116) from the 2017-2018 legislative session.

-Staff analyzed the content of SB 5459 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
-We consulted with experts and conducted objective reviews of the literature for each pathway using databases including PubMed and Google Scholar.
+Staff analyzed the content of HB 1116 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+We consulted with experts and contacted stakeholders with diverse perspectives on the bill.
+State Board of Health staff can be contacted for more information on which stakeholders were consulted on this review.
+We conducted objective reviews of the literature for each pathway using databases including PubMed and Google Scholar.